dojo/docs/developer/design/loader.rst

 By default, when the loader is defining itself, it will set the has feature config-tlmSiblingOfDojo to 1.
 But when this config is processed, the configuration variable "tlmSiblingOfDojo" results in had.add("config-tlmSiblingOfDojo", 0, false, true) being executed.
-The fourth argument is true because the configuration was recieved by data-dojo-config.
+The fourth argument is true because the configuration was received by data-dojo-config.
 This will result in has("config-tlmSiblingOfDojo") having the value of 0, which is the desired affect of the configuration given (and the reason we named the feature as such).